-Each investment item in the investment breakdown must only indicate your own personal investment.
+In your registration, each investment item in the investment breakdown must only indicate your own personal investment and should not include the investment of your co-registrant.

 2.6 (C) Eligible Investment: Purchase of an Existing Business

 To determine the eligible personal investment for the purchase of an existing business, the BC PNP will recognize up to a maximum of \$150,000 for each co-registrant's share of the purchase price.